advanced-rest-client/arc-data-export/README.md

 A module containing ARC data export logic and UIs.
 It has the main export data processing logic (via the `<arc-data-export>` custom element) and helper UIs used when initializing the export flow.

+## Deprecation notice

+This element is deprecated.
+It has been replaced by the `@advanced-rest-client/arc-io` package.

 ## Export architecture

 The data export process is a 2-step process.
 With the first step the application prepares the data to be exported.
 The `<arc-data-export>` custom element build an export object with the current ARC standard.
 The export object can be then imported back to the application via `arc-data-import` module.